deadlysyn/grouper/README.md

 #### AWS CLI

 [You need to have the AWS CLI installed and configured](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html).
-The `groupadd` script wraps aws-vault vs using the AWS CLI directly, but you still need a functional CLI to initially load credentials.
-AWS has excellent stand-alone installers and most OS distributions have packaged options ([AUR](https://aur.archlinux.org/packages/aws-cli-v2-bin), [homebrew](https://formulae.brew.sh/formula/awscli), etc).
+The `groupadd` script wraps `aws-vault` vs using the AWS CLI directly, but you still need a functional CLI to initially load credentials.
+AWS has excellent standalone installers and most OS distributions have packaged options ([AUR](https://aur.archlinux.org/packages/aws-cli-v2-bin), [homebrew](https://formulae.brew.sh/formula/awscli), etc).